Usage share of operating systems: Smartphone shipments

 There are more mobile phone owners than toothbrush owners, with mobile phones the fastest growing technology in history.
 There are a billion more active mobile phones in the world than people (and many more than 10 billion sold so far with less than half still in use), explained by the fact that some people have more than one, such as an extra for work.
 All the phones have an operating system, but not all of them are smartphones with an OS capable of running modern applications.
 In 2018, 3.1 billion smartphones and tablets were in use across the world (with tablets, a small fraction of the total, generally running the same operating systems, Android or iOS, the latter being more popular on tablets.
 In 2019, a variant of iOS called iPadOS built for iPad tablets was released).

 On 28 May 2015, Google announced that there were 1.4 billion Android users and 1 billion Google play users active during that month.
 This changed to 2 billion monthly active users in May 2017.

 By late 2016, Android had been said to be "killing" Apple's iOS market share (i.e. its declining sales of smartphones, not just relatively but also by number of units, when the whole market was increasing).
 Gartner's press release stated: "Apple continued its downward trend with a decline of 7.7 percent in the second quarter of 2016", which is their decline, based on absolute number of units, that underestimates the relative decline (with the market increasing), along with the misleading "1.7 percent [point]" decline.
 That point decline means an 11.6% relative decline (from 14.6% down to 12.9%).

 Although by units sold Apple was declining in the late 2010s, the company was almost the only vendor making any profit in the smartphone sector from hardware sales alone.
 In Q3 2016 for example, they captured 103.6% of the market profits.

-In May 2019 the biggest smartphone companies (by market share) were Samsung, Huawei and Apple, respectively.
+In May 2019, the biggest smartphone companies (by market share) were Samsung, Huawei and Apple, respectively.

 In November 2024, a new competitor to Android and iOS emerged, when sales of the Huawei Mate 70 started with the all-new operating system HarmonyOS NEXT installed on the flagship device.
 Since 2025 all new Huawei devices have exclusively been sold with the HarmonyOS NEXT operating system, creating a third player on the market for smartphone operating systems.

 In the first quarter of 2025, Huawei, which at that time almost exclusively sold smartphones with its HarmonyOS NEXT operating system, overtook Chinese company Xiaomi to become the best-selling smartphone brand in China, with a 19 per cent market share.

+Rising RAM prices at the end of 2025 caused Gartner to predict reduction in both PC and smartphone sales.
+That prediction was proven right for the first quarter of 2026.

+The following table shows worldwide smartphone sales to end users by operating systems, as measured by Counterpoint marketing agency: